bodwood/portfolio/README.md

 _This webpage allows users to view a portfolio about Bodie Wood (myself).
 Users can view my accomplishments, education, skills, and what I love to do._

-_Users are able to view projects by clicking on the links pointing to those projects_
+_Users are able to view my projects by clicking on the links pointing to those projects_

 ## Setup/Installation Requirements